-So what are mob bosses and why does being one (within a certain segment of the population) garner so much respect and fear?
+So what are mob bosses and why does being one garner so much fear, respect, disgust, and adoration?
 Sit down on this rich mahogany leather divan and listen to a story that's as ageless as bathtub liquor and the sanitation business.

-The Boss has a consigliore or a "counselor" who's a trusted friend and adviser who also has the responsibility to represent the Don in important meetings.
+The Consigliere—Italian for counselor, a trusted adviser and confidant who also has the responsibility of representing the Don in important meetings.

 Underboss(s)—kind of like the vice president (or vice presidents) of the Mafia.
 This person would take over should something happen to the Don, like getting whacked.
 The reason there may be more than one is because one of them may have done the whacking.

 The underbosses are also responsible for the training, overseeing, and corruption of those lower in the organization than themselves, like:

 Caporegimes—a.k.a. capos, who are high-ranking members of the family; they're the leaders of the individual crews that actually go out and do the dirty work.
 Think of this person like a shift supervisor, only when you step out of line he's allowed to smack you.

 Soldiers—or thugs, toughs, or henchmen if you like, the base mafiosos who make up the crews that collect protection and other money for the capo.
 Without these guys, there wouldn't be a mafia, but don't expect them to start forming a union any time soon.

 So how do you get into this *ahem* illustrious career?

 There aren't exactly mafia internships or mob colleges or anything like that.
 Usually you don't find The Family, they find you.
 Typically, you're young, unsupervised, and in need of an authority figure.
 A mob boss is a great example of an authority figure—even if that authority is completely illegal, terribly unethical, and probably not very friendly either.